-This activity contributes to all the community outcomes.
+This activity contributes indirectly to all community outcomes through the improvement of our decision-making processes.

 The public at large, including future generations, receive nearly all the benefit arising from this function.
 Although some of the policy work relates to parts of the Region producing public benefits for those specific areas, benefit areas are not significant enough to warrant separation.
 This public benefit also extends to those living outside the Region who may wish to make use of its natural resources for leisure or tourism.
 However, it is currently considered impracticable to attempt to identify these beneficiaries.